 What Termination Actually Means

-Termination of a personal representative's appointment is not a clean break from all responsibility.
-It ends the authority that comes with the office, but it leaves certain obligations firmly in place.
-The representative can no longer make decisions for the estate or represent it in legal proceedings, yet they remain liable for anything they did (or failed to do) while serving.
+The representative can no longer make decisions for the estate.
+They also cannot represent it in legal proceedings.
+Yet they remain liable for anything they did (or failed to do) while serving.

 Termination ends the right and power pertaining to the office of personal representative as conferred by this title or any will, except that a personal representative, at any time prior to distribution or until restrained or enjoined by court order, may perform acts necessary to protect the estate and may deliver the assets to a successor representative.